jdw1996/jdw1996.github.io/_src/2020-04-12-state-nickname-teams.md

 When I first started thinking about state nicknames as team nicknames, I was a bit worried about how they would all translate, so, to play devil's advocate, I tried to think of the least intimidating state nickname.
 While there are others I was forgetting, it was the Sunshine State that came to mind.
-Sunshine is not very intimidating (sorry Phoenix Suns) but then it occurred to me, that I could alter it to "Shiners", which sounds to me like a tough, old-school kind of hockey team, since "shiner" is slang for a black eye.
+Sunshine is not very intimidating (sorry Phoenix Suns) but then it occurred to me that I could alter it to "Shiners", which sounds to me like a tough, old-school kind of hockey team, since "shiner" is slang for a black eye.
 Hence, the primary logo is a pun; it's a hockey mask with a black eye, except the black eye is a bit of sunshine.
-The secondary logo, which appears on the shoulders of all three jerseys, depicts the state of Florida with a similar sunshine pattern centred on the Sarasota of the Gulf Coast.
+The secondary logo, which appears on the shoulders of all three jerseys, depicts the state of Florida with a similar sunshine pattern centred on Sarasota on the Gulf Coast.
 Admittedly the geometry of this secondary logo was another part of the reason I chose Sarasota.

 <img src="img/state-nickname-teams/fl-primary.svg" style="width: 300px; height: 300px" />